 The Association of Women's Rights in Development is an international, feminist, membership organization committed to achieving gender equality, sustainable development and women’s human rights.
 AWID provides comprehensive information and analysis on women’s human rights and global issues.

-Current Work: One campaign under AWID’s Resisting and Challenging Religious Fundamentalisms work is focused on The Islamic State of Iraq and Syria’s (ISIS) treatment of women particularly in Lebanon, Jordan, Iraq and Syria.
+Current Work: One priority area for AWID is Resisting and Challenging Religious Fundamentalisms work is focused on The Islamic State of Iraq and Syria’s (ISIS) treatment of women particularly in Lebanon, Jordan, Iraq and Syria.
 AWID asserts that ISIS is the enemy of religious freedom, human rights, and of women everywhere.
 It threatens the security of citizens across the globe.
 The organization is calling on the international community, the United Nations, and member-states to take urgent action.

 5) The American Association of University Women